 2. What are the fundamental building blocks of technology innovation?

 Before we decompose complex problems into tractable chunks we had to make a choice about the fundamental building blocks of technology innovation.
-Unlike DNA in Biology or the chemical elements in Chemistry, there is no objective way to do this.
+Unlike DNA in biology or the chemical elements in chemistry, there is no objective way to do this.
 We have many options.
 Therefore, we need to agree on a convention.

 Let’s take a short detour into the evolution of technology.